aman-sawarn/aman-sawarn.github.io/index.md

 ## PUBLICATIONS
 ---

-* To be updated soon- Currently under review*.
-2020.
+* To be updated soon- Currently under review- 2020.

 ## OTHER ACADEMIC EXPERIENCE